 Professional Financial Planning

-This program meets the educational requirements to sit for the CFP® certification exam (pending approval from the CFP® Board).
+This program meets the educational requirements to sit for the CFP® certification exam (approved by the CFP® Board).
 Participants in this program will gain a global understanding of financial planning principles and practice including how to develop a comprehensive financial plan, as well as investment, insurance, estate, income tax, employee and retirement benefits planning.

 View schedule and campus locations:

-In this course you will learn how financial plans are developed.
-Topics include establishing a client-planner relationship, gathering client data and determining client financial needs for investment, insurance, estate planning and retirement benefits.
+Learn how financial plans are developed.
+Topics include: establishing a client-planner relationship, gathering client data and determining client financial needs for investment, insurance, estate planning and retirement benefits.
 Understand the roles and responsibilities of the financial planner, including professional ethics.

-In this class you will develop an understanding of income tax planning opportunities, issues and challenges.
+Develop an understanding of income tax planning opportunities, issues and challenges.
 Topics include income tax law, compliance, calculations, accounting, tax of business entities, trust and estate tax, tax basis, depreciation, like-kind exchange consequences, property tax, alternative minimum tax (AMT), tax reduction techniques, pass activity rules, special circumstances and deductions.
-You will examine how insurance planning fits into a comprehensive financial planning strategy.
+Participants examine how insurance planning fits into a comprehensive financial planning strategy.

-In this class you will learn how employee benefit plans and comprehensive retirement planning helps clients meet their financial goals.
+Learn how employee benefit plans and a comprehensive retirement planning help clients meet their financial goals.
 Topics include retirement needs analysis, Social Security, types of retirement plans, qualified plan rules, investment considerations, distribution rules and consequences, employee benefit plans and options.

-In this course you will develop professional financial planning strategies, approaches and techniques.
-Upon completing this course, you will have developed and presented a comprehensive financial plan based on various client concerns, life stages and risk tolerances.
+Develop professional financial planning strategies, approaches and techniques.
+Upon completing the course, each participant will have developed and presented a comprehensive financial plan based on various client concerns, life stages and risk tolerances.